Hexensuelze/duke3d_hrp/hrp_readme.txt

 - Rarely you will still find props, pickup weapons or the like that are clipping into walls, often preventing you from seeing them completely.
-  Maphacks since January 2008 can fix these glitches, so don't hesitate to report anything you consider worthy of correcting.
+  Maphacks can fix these glitches, so don't hesitate to report anything you consider worthy of correcting.

 - Slime babe #1323 has a transparency/clipping bug with her hair.
 Updating the model should solve that problem.